Map Project Server components to Team Foundation components

-You can register multiple instances of Project Web Access or Project Web App (PWA) to Team Foundation Server, and you can map multiple team project collections to an instance of PWA.
+You can register multiple instances of Project Web Access or Project Web App (PWA) to TFS, and you can map multiple team project collections to an instance of PWA.

 In addition to the mappings that this topic describes, you can also define how fields and types of work items participate in data synchronization.
 You define how fields are mapped for a collection and which types of work items can be synchronized for a team project.
 You map only fields in Team Foundation to fields in Project Server whose data you want to synchronize, and you map types of work items that you want to synchronize with tasks in a project plan.
-For more information, see Customize the Field Mapping Between Project Server and Team Foundation Server and Specify the Work Item Types That Can Be Synchronized.
+For more information, see Customize the field mapping between TFS and Project Server and Specify the work item types to synchronize.

 You can register multiple instances of PWA to a single deployment of Team Foundation Server.
 The most common configuration will be the mapping of a single PWA to a single deployment of Team Foundation Server.
 However, if your Project Server deployment consists of multiple instances of PWA that must connect to Team Foundation Server, you can register each instance, as the following illustration shows:

 Before you register an instance, you must install the required software on each application-tier server that hosts Project Server and each application-tier server for Team Foundation that will participate in data synchronization.
-For more information, see System and Setup Requirements to Support Integration of Team Foundation Server and Project Server.
+For more information, see System and setup requirements to support TFS-Project Server integration.

 When you register an instance, Team Foundation Server is updated with the information about the instance.
 In addition, the instance is updated with the custom fields and lookup tables that integration requires.